wp-plugins/runners-log/readme.txt

 	[runners_log_bar_hours]
 	[runners_log_bar_calories]
 	[runners_log_garminmap]

+= Howto use [runners_log] =
+This tag support: year, month, type.
+Year could be set to 2010 or 2009 or what you want

+Month could be "february", "FeBRUary" or just "feb".
+You need to specify at least the first 3 chars of the month name.

+Type could be: bar, graph, pie, mini

+By using `[runners_log]` the default setting is year="2010" type="bar" month="0" (which is the same as all months in the choosen year)
+Other exambles of using this tag could be:
+`[runners_log type="pie" month="marts" year="2009"]`
+Gives you a Pie chart of your tracked distances in Marts in 2009 or
+`[runners_log type="mini"]`
+Gives you a mini-graph with distances for the whole 2010

 = I only want my graphs to show up in a special category = If you only want your graphs to show up in the category "training" with the category ID = 6 then use it like this eg in single.php: